vmsilvamolina/PowerShell-Spells/README.md

 ## Installation

-You can install the module...
+You can install the module with the following command:

+`Install-Module PowerShell-Spells`